Thomas-Delgado/Thomas-Delgado/README.md

-# aboutMe
 # Hi, I'm Thomas! 👋

-I'm a Junior Backend Developer with experience in Python,AWS,Cloud Computing,Flutter/Dart,Power BI &Linux, I aim to solve real-world problems through technology, at the moment in graduating in software engineering.
+I'm a Junior Backend Developer with experience in Python,AWS,Cloud Computing,Flutter/Dart,Power BI & Linux, I aim to solve real-world problems through technology, at the moment in graduating in software engineering.

 ---